blessengeorge30/FIREBASE-CRUD-EXPO-main/README.md

 CRUD Operations:

 - Use the interface to create, read, update, and delete entries.

-All changes are reflected in real-time.ebase-hooks: Simplifies Firebase data fetching and authentication
+- All changes are reflected in real-time.ebase-hooks: Simplifies Firebase data fetching and authentication

-# Dependencies 🛠️

-- Firebase: Backend services.

-- React: Frontend framework (or your preferred framework).

-- React Router: For navigation.

-# Getting Started
+# Getting Started  🚀

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.